dabadghav/petstore-contract-tests/README.md

 - `PetContractTests.java` – TestNG tests for Pet endpoints:
     1. **GET /pet/{id}** – retrieves an existing pet by ID, validates HTTP status, key fields (`id`, `name`), and JSON schema (`pet-schema.json`).
     2. **POST /pet** – creates a new pet using a JSON payload, validates HTTP status and response fields, confirms creation via GET, and validates JSON schema (`pet-schema.json`).
+    3. **PUT /pet** – updates an existing pet by first creating it (setup step), sends an update request, validates HTTP status, confirms changes to fields such as `name` and `status`, and applies full JSON schema validation (`pet-schema.json`).
 - `schemas/` – contains JSON schemas for Pet, Category, and Tag.

 ---